Laura Norton: Career

 On 8 October 2012, she also appeared on the CBBC television series Wolfblood as Sergeant Ashford.
 Later in 2012, it was announced that Norton would be joining the Yorkshire-based soap opera Emmerdale as Kerry Wyatt, the estranged mother of Amy Wyatt (Chelsea Halfpenny).
 Emmerdale marked Norton's first regular television role and she made her first appearance on 17 July 2012.
 Norton has subsequently added that she feels Kerry is vulnerable and complicated, saying: "She's complicated, vulnerable and childlike.
 You come to see pretty quickly that Amy is the grown-up one and Kerry is complicated and damaged.
 She's just desperate for some love.
 She wants a relationship.
 She felt that she was doing everything she could to keep Amy [when she was young].
 Really, she made some terrible decisions that weren't right at all."
 Norton was nominated for Best Newcomer at the 2013 British Soap Awards.

 On 23 February 2013, Norton returned to the Live Theatre in Newcastle in White Rabbit, Red Rabbit, a play written by Iranian Nassim Soleimanpour.
 She performed the production alone, without even seeing the script beforehand, on a simplified set and without direction.

 Personal life

-Norton is engaged to former Emmerdale co-star Mark Jordon.
+Norton is married to former Emmerdale co-star Mark Jordon.
 On 24 August 2020, the couple announced that they are expecting their first child, due in January 2021.
 On 29 January 2021, she gave birth to a son.
-In November 2022, she gave birth to her daughter.

 On 9 February 2013, Norton showed her support for a campaign to prevent the closure of libraries in the Newcastle area.
 Norton read scenes from We love you, Arthur and also a monologue about dementia.
 Norton was joined by Emmerdale colleagues, Chelsea Halfpenny and Charlie Hardwick.